Mindfulness. How to do it.

 Continue your practice

 As part of the MiSP community you will have access to expert guidance and support as you continue to practice mindfulness as part of your everyday life.
-We ask that you continue your practice for a further four months after your eight-week course and before starting a Teach course.
+We ask that you continue your practice for a further 2-3 months (depending on previous mindfulness experience) after your eight-week course and before starting a Teach course.
 This is because we believe that teachers of mindfulness need to be able to model what they are teaching, and to understand and relate directly to experiences their students may be having.

 Apply for a teaching course